knative/docs/blog/docs/articles/getting-started-blog-p1.md

 loads of ways to contribute, and your contributions will be appreciated so long as the project is taking contributions.
 While contributing (especially contributing code) can be a complex process, it is also a very rewarding experience.
 So, we hope to see you out there contributing to open source and Knative!

+We hope that you enjoyed this article and feel more comfortable contributing to open source now.
+We also hope to see you in [the next one](/blog/articles/getting-started-blog-p2)!

 P.S.
 If you are interested in getting started contributing to open source, be sure to checkout out [this CNCF article](https://contribute.cncf.io/contributors/getting-started/){:target="_blank"}, as it provides a great starting point.